Alcotomic

-Alcotomic were a power pop band formed in Melbourne, Victoria, February 1996.
-Initially the band was called Dozer and the first recording session commenced at the original Birdland Recording Studios in High Street Prahran, Melbourne with record producer Lindsay Gravina.
+Alcotomic was a power pop band formed in Melbourne, Victoria, February 1996.
+Initially, the band was called Dozer and the first recording session commenced at the original Birdland Recording Studios in High Street Prahran, Melbourne with record producer Lindsay Gravina.
 This line up consisted of John Freeman Baxter (Holocene) on vocals and guitar, Denny Brereton (Porcelain Jane) on bass and Stephen Boyle (Moler) on drums.

 History

 Drummer Andy Strachan joined the band on drums in October 1996 and their five track self-titled debut EP often called "playing cards" due to the cover artwork, was released August 1997.
-The single Living In Luxury featured on Australian TV drama's Stingers and Good Guys, Bad Guys.
+The single 'Living In Luxury' featured on the Australian TV drama's Stingers and Good Guys, Bad Guys.
 Inpress Magazine's Natalie McPhee wrote: "This debut is filled with 6 examples of just how Alcotomic are able to manipulate the sounds of a three piece and make it all their own.
-I am in love with this voice, deep and husky it sits beautifully within the arrangements that Alcotomic create."
+I am in love with this voice, deep and husky; it sits beautifully within the arrangements that Alcotomic create."